oreillymedia/thebe/README.md

 will make each `pre` tag with class `cool` runnable, and will try to connect with an ipython notebook server running locally at the ipython notebook default address and port.

+## Terminal Mode

+Thebe now includes terminal functionality, via termjs.
+To run a terminal in the browser, make sure you only have one instance of the selector (which defaults to `pre[data-executable]`) and set `terminal_mode` to true.
+Now, clicking on the element will connect and launch a terminal.

+**Terminal mode only works with the most up to date version of [jupyter notebook](https://github.com/jupyter/notebook).
+For now, you can run this [docker image](https://hub.docker.com/r/jupyter/notebook/) and it should work. **

 # Run Locally (Simple)
 The easiest way to get this running locally is to simply set the `url` option to the url of a running ipython notebook server, as above.